 #476, #614: Introduced class LogMsg for enhanced logging, migrated all existing warnings and error messages (not the exceptions) to use the new logic.
 Every log message now has a type (debug, info, warning, error).
 Applications can set a logging level to determine which messages are processed and supply a custom log message handler at runtime.
 (Based on a contribution by Simson Garfinkel.)

-#2 Updated by Andreas Huggel almost 7 years ago
+#2 Updated by Andreas Huggel about 7 years ago

 - Category changed from basicio to design